 As an extremely talented musician, many might think that he had no interest in other things such as sports, but this was not the case.
 He was actually a big fan of rugby and cricket and would always do his best to keep up with what was happening with New Zealand rugby and cricket.

 Whenever he needed a break from his music career, he loved nothing more than sitting down and watching a game of cricket or rugby.
+Here also love to bet on cricket.
+If you do too and are after some great cricket betting tips, you should click here.
 These are two of the main sports in New Zealand, and you will be hard pushed to find a Kiwi that doesn’t like them, so it will come as no surprise to hear that he was a big fan of both.